 Article VIII.
 Officers

 Section 1.
 In General.
 The Region shall have persons serving in the officer positions set forth in Section 2 below and may have persons serving in the additional officer positions set forth in Section 3 below.
-Persons serving in such officer positions from time to time are hereby referred to as “Officers.”
+Persons serving in such officer positions are hereby referred to as “Officers.”

 Section 2.
 Required Officers.
 The Region shall have the following Officers: